bijaythapaa/fuzzy-train/README.md

 In this project, I have tried to build a simple Messaging application between two end-users like Bank and Customer.

-This project Gradle dependency manager with MySQL database and more it uses Spring Data JPA, Lombok for decrease boilerplate codes, DevTools, Actuators and more.
+This project depends on Gradle dependency manager with MySQL database and more it uses Spring Data JPA, Lombok for decrease boilerplate codes, DevTools, Actuators and more.

 **Key Feature:**